 - Check if your landlord is accredited by one of the major landlord associations in the UK.

-Research your rental property and landlord for comments and reviews in Ask Tenants.
+- Research your rental property and landlord for comments and reviews on the Internet.

 Why is the landlord important

 The tenancy agreement is signed between you and your landlord.
 Whether you rent through a letting agent, it is likely you will have to deal with him or her at some point.
 And you will have to deal with the landlord any time there is a formal dispute; when you want to claim your deposit and end the tenancy.
 It makes sense to choose the right person to enter a legally binding agreement with.